web-extend/web-extend/docs/guide/migration/vitesse-webext.md

 :::

-## Migrate bundler
+## Migrating bundler

 WebExtend uses Rsbuild under the hood, so you need to migrate the bundler from Vite to Rsbuild.
 Nevertheless, the migration process is easy, and the main changes are as follows.

-1. Create `web-extend.config.ts` for manifest configuration.
+1. Create `web-extend.config.ts` for WebExtend configuration.
-2. Create `rsbuild.config.ts` for bundler configuration.
+2. Create `rsbuild.config.ts` for Rsbuild configuration.
-3. Add the following plugins.
+3. Add the following plugins to Rsbuild.
    - [@rsbuild/plugin-vue](https://rsbuild.rs/plugins/list/plugin-vue)
    - [unplugin-vue-components/rspack](https://github.com/unplugin/unplugin-vue-components)
    - [unplugin-auto-import/rspack](https://github.com/unplugin/unplugin-auto-import)
    - [unplugin-icons/rspack](https://github.com/unplugin/unplugin-icons)
-4. Migrate the following config.
+4. Migrate the following config to Rsbuild.
    - `resolve.alias` -> `resolve.alias`
    - `define` -> `source.define`
    - set `html.mountId: "app"`.
 Rsbuild will inject an HTML file for each entry file, so the original HTML files in source are useless.